under-view/vim-setup/README.md

 $ cp -v $(pwd)/vimrc $HOME/.vimrc
 ```

-1. Restart Vim, and run the `:PlugInstall` statement to install plugins.
+1. Restart Vim, and run the `:PluginInstall` statement to install plugins.
 2. Uncomment commands that are commented out in `vimrc`